hartk1213/MISC/PCBs/Stealthburner_Toolhead_PCB/README.md

 ## Pinout
-### NOTE THIS IMAGE IS FROM THE PERSPECTIVE OF LOOKING AT THE END OF THE WIRING HARNESS NOT THE PCB ##
+### NOTE: THIS IMAGE IS FROM THE PERSPECTIVE OF LOOKING AT THE END OF THE WIRING HARNESS NOT THE PCB ##
 ![Here](Images/Wiring/14_2_pinout.png)
 | PCB | MCU | Wire AWG |
 |:-:|:-:|:-:|